 Salary

-- Salaries for senior clerks vary widely and are dependent on the size and income of chambers, the area of law in which they practice and region.
-They can be anywhere from around £90,000 upwards, with many of today's senior clerks earning six-figure salaries.
+• Salaries for senior clerks vary widely and are dependent on the size and income of chambers, the area of law in which they practice and the region.
+They can be anywhere from £90,000 upwards, with the majority of today's senior clerks earning six-figure salaries.

 Salaries outside of London are generally lower.

-Some chambers offer a bonus payment that is directly related to the income of the barristers.
+Some chambers offer benefits (such as clothing allowance, travel loan, private healthcare) and/or bonus packages.
+This bonus is often directly related to the income of the barristers but can be performance based.
+Many chambers will provide a discretionary annual Christmas bonus.
 Salaries are ultimately related to responsibility, ability and experience, with barristers' clerks in leading chambers earning substantial salaries.

 Income data from ABC Chambers Solutions.
 Figures are intended as a guide only.